7 Practical Ways Managers Can Foster Social Connection and Support Mental Health

-A mentor or buddy programme is a great way to help new hires onboard and form meaningful connections.
+A mentor or buddy program is a great way to help new hires onboard and form meaningful connections.
 It can also help people across departments form deeper relationships little and often.

 7. It’s good to talk

 Creating a safe space and encouraging your team to talk is crucial.
-Training and appointing mental health first aiders and implementing training programmes to help people better recognise and help people who are struggling and manage their own mental health are both good places to start.
+Training and appointing mental health first aiders and implementing training programs to help people better recognize and help people who are struggling and manage their own mental health are both good places to start.

 Change starts with action.
 What are you going to do differently to cultivate more connections in your workplace?

-By fostering a safe environment in which mental health is destigmatised and employees are completely confident in voicing concerns and getting the assistance they need, organisations will take a huge step towards a truly inclusive culture.
+By fostering a safe environment in which mental health is destigmatized and employees are completely confident in voicing concerns and getting the assistance they need, organizations will take a huge step towards a truly inclusive culture.
 We hope this blog and our tips have given you some useful insights and actions you can take towards achieving this.